Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Adaptation and Control in the Allagmatic Method

-At the most abstract level in the virtual regime, the adaptation function is an operation of the system model and is defined as a mathematical function $\psi(g,\mathcal{A},\mathcal{P},l)$, where all its parameters remain abstract in that regime.
-Therefore, $\psi$ is implemented as a method of the class \texttt{SystemModel} referring to $\mathcal{SM}$.
-The function itself is specific to the update function and is thus not defined abstractly.
-We implemented specific adaptation functions for cellular automata \cite{Wolfram_NKS_2002} and simple feedforward artificial neural networks \cite{Russel_Norvig_AI_2010} in the class \texttt{SystemModel}.
-There are $2^8$ possible rules in the update function of an elementary cellular automata.
+At the most abstract level in the virtual regime, the adaptation function is an operation of the system model $\mathcal{SM}$ and is defined as a mathematical function $\psi(g,\mathcal{A},\mathcal{P},l)$, where all its parameters remain abstract in that regime.
+Therefore, $\psi$ is implemented as a member function of the class \texttt{SystemModel} formally referred to as $\mathcal{SM}$.
+The function itself is specific to the application and update function and is thus not defined abstractly.
+We implemented specific adaptation functions for cellular automata \cite{Wolfram.2002} and simple feedforward artificial neural networks \cite{Russel.2010} in the class \texttt{SystemModel}.
+E.g. for elementary cellular automata, there are $2^8$ possible rules in the update function.
 We thus implemented an adaptation function that randomly selects one of these possible rules without considering any error or fitness measure.
-In contrast, for the update function of artificial neural networks, an adaptation function that adapts the weights of the network taking into account the error according to the so-called perceptron learning rule \cite{Russel_Norvig_AI_2010}.
+In contrast, for the update function of artificial neural networks, an adaptation function that adapts the weights of the network taking into account the error according to the so-called perceptron learning rule \cite{Russel.2010}.
 Both adaptation functions are implemented in the class \texttt{SystemModel}.
-Please note that although some parameters might not be used in a specific method, the ones that are used are the same for each of these methods and are implemented as generic type and with dynamic size to achieve the abstract description in the virtual regime.
-In the metastable regime (Fig.~\ref{fig1}), identical to the update function description above, the main program instantiates a \texttt{SystemModel} object, where the types are defined and therefore concretised through template meta-programming.
-A vector with entity objects of the class \texttt{Entity} is created next and assigned to the member data \texttt{entities} of the class \texttt{SystemModel}.
+Please note that although some parameters might not be used in specific functions, the ones that are used are the same for each of these functions and are implemented as generic types and with dynamic sizes to achieve the abstract description in the virtual regime.
+Transitioning from the virtual to the metastable regime (Fig.~\ref{fig1}), identical to the update function description above, the main program instantiates a \texttt{SystemModel} object, where the types are defined and therefore concretised through template meta-programming.
+A C++ vector with objects of the class \texttt{Entity} is created next and assigned to the data member \texttt{entities} of the class \texttt{SystemModel}.
 With that, the system is further concretised with the number of entities.
-In the same way, $\mathcal{M}$ and $\mathcal{U}$ are created and assigned to the member data \texttt{milieus} and \texttt{updateRules} of the class \texttt{SystemModel}, respectively.
-With that creation, the system is further concretised with the specific neighbourhood and thus topology of the entities as well as the specific update rule.
-By providing the number of time iterations $t$, the concretisation of the \texttt{SystemModel} object in the metastable regime is finished if no adaptation is considered.
+In the same way, $\mathcal{M}$ and $\mathcal{U}$ are created and assigned to the data member \texttt{milieus} and \texttt{updateRules} of the \texttt{SystemModel} object, respectively.
+With this creation, the system is further concretised with the specific neighbourhood and thus topology of the entities as well as the specific update rule.
+By providing the number of time steps $t$, the creation of the \texttt{SystemModel} object in the metastable regime is finished if no adaptation is considered.